Spin-split superconductivity in spin-orbit coupled hybrid nanowires with ferromagnetic barriers

-For $\alpha = 0$, the exchange field, $h$, induces spin spliting in the LDOS, resulting in a separation of the superconducting coherence peaks into spin-up and spin-down components; see Fig.~\hyperref[fig:4_theory]{4(b)}.
+For $\alpha = 0$, the exchange field, $h$, induces spin splitting in the LDOS, resulting in a separation of the superconducting coherence peaks into spin-up and spin-down components; see Fig.~\hyperref[fig:4_theory]{4(b)}.
 Because spin is conserved for $\alpha = 0$, tunneling occurs only between equal-spin states.
-When the splitting is identical on both sides of the junction, this leads to a single peak at $eV = 2 \Delta$ in the calculated $G(V)$~\cite{hao1990spin}; see Fig.~\hyperref[fig:4_theory]{4(e)}, purple trace.
+When the effective exchange field vector is identical on both sides of the junction, this leads to a single peak at $eV = 2 \Delta$ in the calculated $G(V)$~\cite{hao1990spin}; see Fig.~\hyperref[fig:4_theory]{4(e)}, purple trace.
+In the superconducting state, this exchange field is responsible for singlet-triplet conversion~\cite{Bergeret13Conversion}.
 When the Rashba SOC is introduced ($\alpha \neq 0$), spin is no longer conserved.
-The SOC causes spin-singlet to triplet precession in opposite directions on the two sides of the junction, effectively generating magnetic inhomogeneity~\cite{Bergeret12Spinpolarized}.
+The SOC induces precession of the triplet component in opposite directions on the two sides of the junction, effectively generating magnetic inhomogeneity~\cite{Bergeret12Spinpolarized}.
 As a result, a finite amount of both spin-up and spin-down components are present in the LDOS at all energies above the induced gap; see Fig.~\hyperref[fig:4_theory]{4(c)}.
 Spin mixing enables multiple resonant tunneling conditions [Fig.~\hyperref[fig:4_theory]{4(d)}], leading to three distinct conductance peaks at $eV = 2(\Delta \pm h)$ and $2\Delta$ [Fig.~\hyperref[fig:4_theory]{4(e)}, red trace], in qualitative agreement with the experimental observations.

 Increasing SOC in the model shifts the inner peaks toward higher energy and eventually causes them to merge with the central peak [Fig.~\hyperref[fig:4_theory]{4(e)}, orange trace], effectively reducing the apparent spin splitting~\cite{bruno1973magnetic}.
 To test this trend experimentally, we compare tunneling conductance measurements in the superconducting window at two back-gate voltages, $V_\mathrm{BG} = -6.5$~V and $V_\mathrm{BG} = 0$.
 At $V_\mathrm{BG} = -6.5$~V, the spectrum displays a spin-split structure with three well-resolved peaks that remain stable over a finite magnetic field range; see Fig.~\hyperref[fig:5]{5(a)}.
 Tuning to $V_\mathrm{BG} = 0$ notably shifts the inner peaks outward, reducing their separation from the central peak and blending them into a broadened central feature; see Fig.~\hyperref[fig:5]{5(b)}.